The Trajectory Problem

 and what flow matching calls learning the velocity field, are two parametrizations of one underlying

 quantity.
-The diffusion development built that quantity through Brownian motion and time-reversal; the
+The diffusion development built that quantity through Brownian motion and time-reversal.
+The

 flow-matching development built it through deterministic transport and the marginalization trick.
 They